Patoche692/Free-kick/README.md

 # Free-kick
-3D soccer game of free kick written with Python, Pygame, and PyOpenGl
+3D soccer game of soccer free kick written with Python, Pygame, and PyOpenGl